-Important: for this intake only, the Victorian Government is waiving two of the eligibility criteria - please read the standard eligibility criteria section below for details.
+Important: The Victorian Government is currently waiving two of the eligibility criteria - please read the eligibility criteria section below for details.

 When checking your eligibility, please note:

-- As well as the standard eligibility criteria, see below for additional criteria for apprentices and Foundation Skills students, and the criteria specified by the Victorian State Government.
+- additional criteria may apply for apprentices and Foundation Skills students, and is specified below

 Location and citizenship

 You must be physically present in Victoria for all of your studies.
 This includes attending training/classes that are delivered face-to-face on campus, and also being physically present in Victoria when accessing and studying course materials delivered by distance or online.